TABLE OF CONTENTS

 - Step 2: Automating notifications via Journeys

-- What to do if you face issues with the “Notify Me” button placement?
+- Resolving issues related to the “Notify Me” button placement

 When a shopper visits the store and sees that a product is out of stock, they can use the Back in stock notifications feature to request to be notified when the products are available again.
 These notifications provide a chance to reclaim lost sales by alerting interested shoppers and guiding them toward a purchase.